 If you have, you may have unintentionally followed the Warrior Diet for a day!

-The Warrior Diet is a type of intermittent fasting plan that involves an extended period of fasting (20 hours) followed by a short period of “feasting” in the evening (four hours).
+The Warrior Diet is a type of intermittent fasting schedule that involves an extended period of fasting (20 hours) followed by a short period of “feasting” in the evening (four hours).
 During this eating window, the most important thing is to listen to your hunger cues and choose nutritious foods that help you get the nutrients you need.

 Developed in 2001 by health and fitness author Ori Hofmekler, this fasting regimen takes its name and inspiration from both ancient warriors and modern-day soldiers.
 In prehistoric, nomadic times, our ancestors rarely ate in the morning.
 Instead, they would hunt and gather on empty stomachs until returning to feast at night.

 Hofmekler studied these ancient ways of eating and compared them with his observations of the eating habits of his colleagues in the Israeli Special Forces.
 Both groups maintained high activity levels and extended fasting periods followed by shorter eating periods.
 They also maintained low body fat and lean muscle.
-Attributing these results to this specific combination of fasting and feasting, Hofmekler adapted these experiences into a diet meant to prime your body for strength, energy, and leanness and provide a simple, easy-to-follow strategy for how to burn fat
+Attributing these results to this specific combination of fasting and feasting, Hofmekler adapted these experiences into a diet meant to prime your body for strength, energy, and leanness and provide a simple, easy-to-follow strategy for how to burn fat.

-How does the Warrior diet work?
+How does the Warrior Diet work?

-At its core, the Warrior Diet operates under the principle that a lifestyle of timed eating; regular physical activity; and a high-protein, minimally processed, whole-grain-rich meal plan can help you shed fat and gain energy.
+At its core, the Warrior Diet operates under the principle that a lifestyle of timed eating, regular physical activity, and a high-protein, minimally-processed, whole-grain-rich meal plan can help you shed fat and gain energy.

 When fasting for extended periods, your body is effectively tricked into thinking it’s being starved, so it starts to prepare your body for survival and more efficient energy storage and nutrient processing.
-This adaptation might mean producing more fat-burning hormones [2], lowering cholesterol, stabilizing blood sugar levels, creating changes in amino acid levels, and using protein more efficiently.
+This adaptation might mean producing more fat-burning hormones, lowering cholesterol, stabilizing blood sugar levels, creating changes in amino acid levels, and using protein more efficiently.[2]

-To see whether the Warrior Diet might be a good fit for achieving your health goals, consult your doctor or dietitian and consider taking our SIMPLE quiz.
+To see whether the Warrior Diet might be a good fit for achieving your health goals, consult your doctor or dietitian and consider taking our Simple quiz.

-How to follow the Warrior diet
+How to follow the Warrior Diet

 As proposed, the Warrior Diet follows three initial phases, each lasting around a week: